 Participants will learn what fraud in a benefits plan looks like, how prevalent fraud really is, and what type of savings they can generate for their company with an audit.

 The Human Resources Certificate Institute (HRCI) sets HR professionals apart!
 HRCI certification demonstrates to peers and colleagues within the Human Resources profession that you are a recognized expert and have mastered the core HR principles.
 Earning an HR certification wreaks many benefits for both the employee and organization.

 Employee Benefits: • Enhance your resume and candidacy.
 “One out of two recruiters prefer those (job applicants) with an HR certification” www.hrci.org.

 • Certified professionals drive business through increased self- motivation, empowerment and confidence

-• network with HR professionals
+• Network with HR professionals

-• Uphold competitive advantage in the market place because of the mastery held by human capital
+Employer Benefits: • Uphold competitive advantage in the market place because of the mastery held by human capital

 • Clients have more confidence in the results of certified staff

-• 6 study manuals, each covering the body of knowledge as prescribed by HRCI
+• up to 30 hours of live online blended learning classes • 6 study manuals, each covering the body of knowledge as prescribed by HRCI

 • Flash cards to test your knowledge

-• Online practice exams
+• 14 Online practice exams

-A couple of well known exam preparation resources are available, however their correspondence based product has not proven to drive high turnover of successful pass rates.
+A couple of well know exam preparation resources are available, however their correspondence based product has not proven to drive high turnover of successful pass rates.
 As you will see within this product demonstration, HR.com Exam Prep Course is proficient, reliable and intimate.
 The key ingredients to supporting fellow professionals get certified.